 If you’re looking for a printing company in Tampa to handle your direct mail campaigns, give us a call today.

-The direct mail strategies used by companies have evolved drastically over the years, and another change may be on the horizon with recently proposed rules by the U.S. Postal Service (USPS).
+The direct mail strategies used by companies have evolved drastically over the years.
+An additional change may be on the horizon with recently proposed rules by the U.S. Postal Service (USPS).
 According to the Advertising Specialty Institute, the USPS is proposing a limit on all Marketing Mail to content that is only paper-based or is printed matter.

-This potential change means that no other merchandise or goods, such as pens, buttons, or magnets, would not be allowed to ship as Marketing Mail.
+This potential change means that no other merchandise or goods would not be allowed to ship as Marketing Mail.
+Examples such as pens, buttons, or magnets are included.
 The rule would apply to regular and nonprofit businesses and to both letter-size and flat-size envelopes.
 As many companies rely on sending out physical goods to grab the attention of consumers, this could impact their direct mail strategies.

-The exact pricing for sending mail with non-paper goods has yet to be determined, but senders would have to use another shipping method, such as Parcel Select or Priority Mail.
+The exact pricing for sending mail with non-paper goods are TBD, but senders would have to use another shipping method, such as Parcel Select or Priority Mail.
 Based on the most recent USPS Price List, companies would be looking at a price increase of several dollars per parcel when they have to switch from Marketing Mail to Parcel Select.

 The USPS claims within the proposal that the change would allow the USPS to track more merchandise and it would reduce the number of operational inefficiencies caused by inflexible letter- or flat-size parcels that machines can’t process.
 The Alliance of Nonprofit Mailers strongly disagrees with these listed benefits and issued a letter to the USPS that calls the proposal unlawful.
 Before Oct.
 22, the USPS is inviting comments on the proposed change.